cmusphinx/cmusphinx.github.io/wiki/phonemerecognition.md

 Phoneme recognition is implemented as a separate search module like FSG or LM but it requires specific phone language model to understand possible phone frequencies.
-The model for US English is available in pocketsphinx distribution, it's ''pocketsphinx/model/en-us/en-us-phone.lm.dmp''.
-Phoneme recognition is enabled with ''-allphone phonetic.lm''.
+The model for US English is available in pocketsphinx distribution, it's `pocketsphinx/model/en-us/en-us-phone.lm.dmp`.
+Phoneme recognition is enabled with `-allphone phonetic.lm`.

 For other languages you need a phonetic language model for your phoneset, steps are the following.
 You can take a text, convert it to a phonetic strings using